yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-05-web-development-essentials/css-best-practices/README.md

 ## Exercise #3 - Select Nested Elements

-In this Exercise you are provided with `how-to-become-a-front-end-developer` unordered list, which is the second section in the page.
-The unordered list consists the steps you need to take in order to become a Front end developer.
+In this Exercise you are provided with an unordered list in the second section on the page.
+The unordered list consists the steps you need to take in order to become a Front-End developer.

 Your objectives are to:

-- Make all Learn HTML structure bullet points with text color `red`
+- Make all "Learn HTML structure" bullet points `red`
-- Make Learn specificity bullet point `yellow`
+- Make "Learn specificity" bullet point `yellow`
-- Make Learn operators bullet point `blue`
+- Make "Learn operators" bullet point `blue`
-- Make Learn regex bullet point `green`
+- Make "Learn regex" bullet point `green`
-- Make all Advance bullet points `violet`
+- Make all "Advance" bullet points `violet`
-- Make all Proficient bullet points `cyan`
+- Make all "Proficient" bullet points `cyan`

 ![How To Become a Front end Developer Styled](./example-images/unstyled-list.png)
 ![How To Become a Front end Developer Unstyled](./example-images/styled-list.png)